Befriend Your Brain

 We are lifelong learners and infinitely curious.

-We are quick to explore new topics, ideas, and tools, to question norms, and are always looking to improve ourselves and the world around us.
+Quick to explore new topics and tools, to question norms, always looking to improve ourselves and the world around us.

-How did I get this far in life and had never really heard of them?
-Only to be told mine aren't working?
+And how did I get this far in life and had never really heard of executive function?

 Executive Function